 Ruth Harrison, Specialist Physiotherapist

 BSc (Hons) Physiotherapy 2003

 Ruth qualified as a physiotherapist at the University of Birmingham in 2003 and has subsequently worked in both the NHS and Private sector (UK and Spain).
-She has spent the last 10 years specialising in musculoskeletal outpatients and has specialist experience in Rheumatology, Pain Management and A&E. Ruth has a particular interest in Clinical Pilates, acupuncture and fascial release techniques.
+She has spent the last 11 years specialising in musculoskeletal outpatients and has specialist experience in Rheumatology, Pain Management and A&E. Ruth has a particular interest in Clinical Pilates including the use of reformers, acupuncture and fascial release techniques.